Sustainable Local Economic Development (SLED)

 By the end of the course participants will be able to understand, support and manage local economic development processes with multiple stakeholders.

 The course is intended for government officials and employees in business and non-governmental organizations that deal with private sector development or local economic development policies.
-Find out more about the ISS student body

 The course will be offered in collaboration with the Institute for Housing and Urban Development Studies (IHS).